 Ed is ranked as a Leading Junior for both Shipping and Construction in the Legal 500.
-Comments include:
+Comments in the directories include:

-Ed was appointed Junior Counsel to the Crown (Attorney General’s C Panel) in 2016 and in this capacity is instructed by the UK Government in disputes of national significance, particularly in shipping, infrastructure and technology disputes.
+Ed was appointed as Junior Counsel to the Crown in 2016 (C Panel) and 2021 (B Panel).
+In this capacity is instructed by UK Government departments in disputes of national significance, particularly in admiralty, defence, construction and infrastructure disputes.

-Ed has a significant experience in drafting and making applications in the Commercial Court in connection with arbitrations including: freezing injunctions; interim and final anti-suit injunctions, applications under ss.32, 67, 68 and 69 of the 1996 Act, and applications to enforce arbitration awards under s.66 of the Act (including awards for injunctive relief)).
+Ed also has a significant experience in advising upon and making applications in the Commercial Court in connection with arbitrations including: freezing injunctions; anti-suit injunctions, challenges under s.67 – 69 of the 1996 Act, and applications to enforce arbitration awards under s.66 of the Act.